rndmh3ro/ansible-lvm/README.md

 #    create: true  #defines if VG should exist or be removed....true or false
 #    lvnames:
 #      - None  #set to None to only create LVM VG w/out creating LVM LVOLS...
-manage_lvm: false  #defines if LVM will be managed by role....default is false to ensure nothing is changed by accident.
+lvm_apply: false  #defines if LVM will be managed by role....default is false to ensure nothing is changed by accident.
 ````

 Dependencies